What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

 \subsection{Benchmark Design}

-We present the components of a novel benchmark that aims to evaluate whether LLMs are aligned with domain experts, within the locations in scope, to inform homelessness alleviation policymaking\footnote{The benchmark will be made publicly available later.}.
+We present the components of a novel benchmark that aims to evaluate whether LLMs are aligned with domain experts working with specialized organizations, within the locations in scope, to inform homelessness alleviation policymaking\footnote{We will make the benchmark publicly available.}.